CodeWithPKCodeWithPK

 🛠 Problem: Speed up app startup by quickly fetching configuration data stored as key-value pairs.

-🎯 Goal: Ensure retrieval in O(1)
+🎯 Goal: Ensure retrieval in O(1) time.

 🧑💻 Solution: Use a HashMap!